thejasvims007/mouse_cursor_control_using_eye/README.md

 ### **Common Questions**
 - **Q: Can I use it without a camera?**
-  - A: The facial gestures require a camera, but voice commands work without camera
+  - A: No, the facial gestures require a camera
 - **Q: Does it work on Mac/Linux?**
-  - A: Yes, with appropriate dependencies installed
+  - A: The code is cross-platform, but dependencies may need adjustment
 - **Q: Can I customize the gestures?**
-  - A: Yes, modify the gesture mappings in the code
+  - A: Yes, modify the blink thresholds and actions in the code

 ## 📄 License

-This project is based on the original FaceMouse project.
-Please refer to the original license terms.
+This project is open-source.
+Please refer to standard open-source licenses.

 ## 🤝 Contributing